ANTsX/ANTsPy/README.md

 ## Installation

 We recommend that users install the latest pre-compiled binaries, which takes ~1 minute.
+Note that ANTsPy is not currently tested for Python 2.7 support.
 Copy the following command and paste it into your bash terminal:

 For MacOS: